The Bankrate promise

-There are a lot of good reasons to request a credit line increase.
-You might want to increase your credit limit in order to finance a large purchase, for example, or perhaps to take advantage of the potential boost to your credit score.
+There are many good reasons to request a credit limit increase, whether you’re looking to finance a large purchase or take advantage of the potential boost to your credit score.

-If money is tight, increasing your credit limit can give you some extra flexibility.
-If you have a Chase credit card, in particular, asking Chase to increase your credit limit can help you build your credit and provide you with additional spending power.
-Unlike other top credit card issuers, Chase does not let you request a credit increase online.
-If you want a Chase credit limit increase, you need to call the number on the back of your credit card.
+If money is tight, increasing your credit limit can also give you some extra flexibility.
+If you have a Chase credit card, asking Chase to increase your credit limit can help build your credit and provide you with additional spending power.
+Unlike other top credit card issuers, though, Chase does not let you request a credit increase online.
+If you want a Chase credit limit increase, you’ll need to call the number on the back of your rewards credit card.

-Before you make that call, here are some tips to help make your credit line increase request as successful as possible, as well as some options to consider if your request is denied.
+Before you make the call, here are some tips to help make your credit line increase request as successful as possible, as well as some options to consider if your request is denied.

 What is your current credit limit?

 How much credit is Chase currently giving you?
 You can log into your Chase account to check the credit limit on each of your Chase credit cards.
 Your total credit limit should appear alongside the rest of your credit card information.
 If you’re on the Chase Mobile app, you might need to select “Show Details.”
 If you have trouble finding your credit limit, you can always calculate it by adding your current balance to your available credit.